beauwilliams/nx-monorepo-full-stack-app/README.md

 ## Setup Workspace Dependency Isolation

-### Steps
+### Defining boundaries with nx

-Start by revieiwng the [docs here.](https://nx.dev/core-features/enforce-project-boundaries)
+Start by revieiwng the [docs here](https://nx.dev/core-features/enforce-project-boundaries)

-Let's check out our dependency graph using this commandnx.json
+Let's check out our current dependency graph in a web browser using this command [http://127.0.0.1:4211/?]

 ```bash
 npx nx graph